Signals of merging supermassive primordial black holes in pulsar timing arrays: Appendix: Number of contributing PBH

-To calculate the average number of binaries contributing to a certain frequency range, recall that $R(t_r + \tau_{f_r})$ is the number of binaries per comoving volume $V_\text{c}$ and per time interval in the cosmic rest frame $t_r$ emitting with a frequency $f_r$.
-Hence, the number of binaries $\d \bar{N}$ emitting at redshifts between $z$ and $z + \d z$ with a frequency within the logarithmic interval $\d \ln f_r$ around $f_r$ is~\cite{Sesana:2008mz}
+Here we derive the expression for the expected number of primordial black hole binaries contributing to the gravitational wave background within a given frequency range.
+To do so, recall that $R(t_\text{r} + \tau_{f_\text{r}})$ is the number of binaries per comoving volume $V_\text{c}$ and per time interval in the cosmic rest frame $t_\text{r}$ emitting with a frequency $f_\text{r}$, where $\tau_{f_\text{r}}$ is the time until coalescence.
+Hence, the expected number of binaries $\d \bar{N}$ emitting at redshifts between $z$ and $z + \d z$ with a frequency within the logarithmic interval $\d \ln f_\text{r}$ around $f_\text{r}$ is~\cite{Sesana:2008mz}

 where we used that the time in the cosmic rest frame a source is emitting within the frequency interval is given by